 at the same level of thinking we were at when we created them.”

-Fundamentally, our missional strategies and policies have not worked for a long time, are not working and will not work.
-Hence the development of the Concept of an ‘Unbounded Church’.
+Fundamentally, our missional strategies and policies have not worked for decades, are not working and will not work.
+Hence the motive for the development of the Concept of an ‘Unbounded Church’.

-Firstly and essentially, it is time (indeed long past time) to grasp that Australia is now fundamentally a pagan country with most Australians living in socio-spiritual universes parallel to and alien to the ‘Church’ universe, in which they worship ‘other gods’.
-The urgent need is for a church designed to do ‘Pagan Mission’, something mainline western churches have never done in their own culture, but now need to learn how to do.
-It is this that underlies the concept of an ‘Unbounded Church’, that is a church set free, unbound, from its traditional forms, styles, missionally anachronistic thinking, and also with the spiritual, physical and cultural walls (bounds) that separate the ‘church’ from the majority of the population, removed.
+Firstly and essentially, it is time (indeed long past time) to grasp that Australia is now fundamentally a pagan country with most Australians living in socio-spiritual cultural universes parallel to and alien to the ‘Church’ universe, ‘universes’ in which they worship ‘other gods’.
+The urgent need is for a new vehicle specifically designed to do ‘Pagan Mission’, something mainline western churches have never done, or even thought they had to do, ‘in their own culture’, but now need to learn how.
+It is this that underlies the concept of a church set free, unbound, from its traditional forms, styles, missionally anachronistic thinking, and also with the spiritual, physical and cultural walls (bounds) that separate the ‘church’ from the majority of the population, removed.

-The urgent need is to begin to develop a totally new paradigm, an ‘Unbounded Church’ of Missional Community (MC) networks totally separate from the standard church model, or possibly in some cases with a very loose connection to individual churches (that is the ‘Mixed economy church model), embryonic examples of which are beginning to arise in Australia.
+The urgent need is to begin to develop a totally new paradigm, an ‘Unbounded Church’ of Missional Community (MC) networks totally separate from the standard denominal church model (although possibly in some rare cases with a very loose connection to individual churches, a concept known as the ‘Mixed economy church model), embryonic examples of which are beginning to arise in Australia.

-The argument for a new concept of church compared to the missionally failing Christendom form we have had for so long is that we are at a point of Crisis.
+The argument for a new concept of church compared to the missionally failing platform of the ‘SIC’ model we have had for so long is that we are at a point of Crisis.
 This Crisis is most acutely represented not just by the falling attendance levels across the nation but more significantly the decline in conversions, i.e. new Christians.
 The need for a rapidly increased level of missional fruitfulness is dire, but to achieve it requires-

-• A ‘Mindset shift’ to a ‘new level of thinking’, a beginning to strategize as if we are faced, as we in reality are, with evangelizing a pagan Africa of 200 years ago.
+• A ‘Mindset shift’ to a ‘new level of thinking’, a beginning to strategize as if we are faced, as we in reality are, with evangelizing a pagan Africa of 200 years ago, or the Northern Europe of the Celtic missionaries of the 5th and 6th centuries.

 • A ‘Radical change’ that will essentially involve ‘redirecting of resources’, financial, staff etc. away from the SIC church model to more fruitful missional endeavours.